bsilverthorn/diffusion-grid-app/README.md

 timestep.
 Trajectories branching from later timesteps[^1] will be more similar than trajectories branching from earlier timesteps.

-This toy shows images produced by several trajectories branching from each of several different timesteps, along these lines:
+Diffusion Grid shows images produced by several trajectories branching from each of several different timesteps, e.g.:

 ```mermaid
   graph LR;